OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

-OSVVM is an advanced verification methodology that defines a VHDL verification framework, verification utility library, verification component library, and a scripting library.
+OSVVM is an advanced verification methodology that defines a VHDL verification framework, verification utility library, verification component library, and a scripting flow that simplifies your FPGA or ASIC verification project from start to finish.

-OSVVM supports the same capabilities that verification languages such as SystemVerilog + UVM support - including transaction level modeling, verification components, functional coverage, constrained random tests, Intelligent Coverage random tests, data structures (such as scoreboards, FIFOs, and Memories), error logging and reporting, message filtering, and advanced test reporting (HTML and JUnit XML for CI/CD).
+Using these libraries you can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.

+OSVVM is developed by the same VHDL experts who have helped develop VHDL standards.
+We have used our expert VHDL skills to create advanced verification capabilities that:

+- Are simple to use and work like built-in language features.
+- Maximize reuse and reduce project schedule.
+- Facilitate readabilty and reviewability by the whole team including software and system engineers.
+- Facilitate debug with HTML based test suite and test case reporting.
+- Facilitate continuous integration (CI/CD) with JUnit XML test suite reporting.
+- Provide buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering.
+- Rival the verification capabilities of SystemVerilog + UVM.

 Important benefits of OSVVM: